 I make it a practice to put myself in my clients’ shoes and view the legal process and litigation from that perspective.
 I always strive to treat them as I would like to be treated by a lawyer and a law firm.
 Clients say they appreciate the years of trial and appellate experience, creative problem-solving skills and ability to shape effective litigation strategies that I bring to their matters.

 Drawing on a practice that spans more than three decades, Leigh Ann Schell represents clients in complex litigation, including environmental matters, toxic torts, product liability and commercial litigation.
 Leigh Ann’s appellate work covers all of these areas and more.
-She also advises on matters involving on and offshore personal injury, land damage, False Claims Act/Qui Tam claims and employment litigation.
+She is a certified appellate specialist by the Louisiana Board of Legal Specialization (LBLS) and currently serves on the LBLS Appellate Practice Advisory Commission.
+In addition to handling interlocutory writs and appeals after judgment, her appellate work includes participation at trial to preserve error and drafting and arguing significant motions in the trial courts.
+Leigh Ann also advises on matters involving on and offshore personal injury, land damage, False Claims Act/Qui Tam claims and employment litigation.

 Leigh Ann was primarily responsible for the briefing and argument before the US Court of Appeals for the Fifth Circuit in Simoneaux v.
 DuPont, in which the Court favorably answered a question of first impression in the Courts of Appeals.
 The case addressed the interaction between the False Claims Act and regulatory penalties, and the ruling is important to all who must comply with regulatory statutes such as the Clean Water Act, the Clean Air Act and the Toxic Substances Control Act.